john-emmanuel-work/sublytask/README.md

 ## Some Notes

-I tried to imitate the designs on the PDF as closely as possible.
+I tried to imitate the designs on the challenge PDF as closely as possible.
 This wasn't always possible.
 I was able to find a couple of icons that were free for use without attribution and edit one slightly with Figma.

 The transcription loading bar fills up on a timer.